Rog4512/ERP-LIVE-3.9/README.md

-# dhs-registration-form
+# Easy Reunion Pro - registration-form
-Form selector for DHS Class of 1975 Reunion
+Stable release used for live registration, no SMS features